molavec/java_showcase/README.md

   In this showcase I use pure Java libs, avoiding use frameworks or big pieces of codes.
 Keep it simply to solve simply!

 ###Why I am not use JUnit?
   The main aim of unit test is check reusable code and libs.
-In this concept I not trying to generate reusable code.
+In this concept I am not trying to generate reusable code.
 Instead, I want to get a start point of how to use code reusable code.
 To avoid many instructions to get run code I use the power of Gradle to simplify how to run successfully code.

 #How to use